On-chip polarization-encoded single-qubit gates with twisted waveguides: Arbitrary waveplates and single-qubit gates

-\paragraph{Approximating arbitrary unitary operation with twisted waveguides} To estimate how efficiently twisted waveguides can realize different unitary operations (gates) we posed an inverse design problem: For a given ideal unitary operator, namely a Bloch sphere rotation with given Euler angles find the best-twisted waveguide approximation where the twisted waveguide is defined by two parameters: the length $L$ in terms of linear beat lengths $L_B$ and the twist angle $\theta$.
-As a measure of proximity of two operators, we used gate fidelity proposed in Ref.~\cite{ref:bowdrey2002}, $F=\frac{1}{2}+\frac{1}{12}\sum_{j=x,y,z}\Tr(T\sigma_j{T}^{\dagger}U\sigma_j{U}^{\dagger})$, where $U$ is the ideal gate and $T$ is its twisted waveguide approximation as defined~by~\eqref{eq:Trot}~and~\eqref{eq:angles}.
-We have performed a scan over all combinations of Euler angles by sweeping azimuthal and rotation angles from $0$ to $2\pi$ and sweeping the polar angle from $0$ to $\pi$ with some small finite steps effectively covering with a discrete grid all possible single qubit gates and finding the twisted waveguide approximation for each one.
-The grid dimensions were $33\times65\times17$ for polar, azimuthal and rotation angle giving the total number of gates of $36465$.
-In order for the solutions to be of practical significance we imposed constraints on the twisted waveguide length and twist angle and calculated the worst fidelity $F_{\mathrm{min}}$ over a set of ideal operators as a function of the constraints.
-We provide the details of the numerical solution to the inverse design problem in Supplemental Material.
-Fig.~\ref{fig:Fworst} summarizes the results of the analysis.
-Fig.~\ref{fig:Fworst}(a) shows the worst fidelity $F_\mathrm{min}$ among all the designs while Figs.~\ref{fig:Fworst}(b-d) show worst fidelities for the approximations of rotations around different axes for~$\theta_\mathrm{max}=20\pi$ and three values of $L$.
-The position of a point coincides with the rotation axis while the colors correspond to the worst fidelity over a set of rotation angles [$\chi$~in~Eq.\eqref{eq:Trot}] with respect to this axis.
-Figs.~\ref{fig:Fworst}(e-g) below show the corresponding fidelity distributions.
-For all considered constraints, fidelities appear to group near unity whereas increasing the maximum length $L$ reduces the width of the distribution.
-The results demonstrate that the absolute majority of gates can be indeed approximated with a practical fidelity when twisted waveguides are constrained to have lengths less than a few linear beat lengths and the twist angle of~$20\pi$ which corresponds to $10$ total twists.
-State-of-the-art laser-written waveguides typically exhibit birefringences (in terms of modal indices) $\delta n \sim 10^{-5}\mathrm{-}10^{-4}$ depending on the particular fabrication process and cross-section dimensions.
+Then we sweep $\varphi$ and $\chi$ from $0$ to $2\pi$ and $\vartheta$ from $0$ to $\pi$ effectively covering a discrete grid of all possible single qubit gates.
+The grid dimensions were $33\times65\times17$ for respectively polar, azimuthal, and rotation angles, thus, giving the total number of target gates equal $36465$.
+In order the optimization results to be of practical significance we constrained the maximum twisted waveguide length $L$ and twist angle $\theta$ and calculated the worst fidelity $F_{\mathrm{min}}$ over a set of target operators for different values of the constraints $L_\mathrm{max}$, $\theta_\mathrm{max}$.
+We provide details of the numerical solution to the inverse design problem in Appendix~\ref{sec:inverse-design}.
+Fig.~\ref{fig:Fworst} summarizes the results of our analysis.
+Fig.~\ref{fig:Fworst}(a) shows the worst fidelity $F_\mathrm{min}$ among all the designs.
+One can see from Fig.~\ref{fig:Fworst} monotonic improvement of $F_\mathrm{min}$ with respect to increase of both $\theta_\mathrm{max}$ and $L_\mathrm{max}$ guarantying, for instance, fidelity greater than $0.95$ for $L_\mathrm{max}>5L_B$ and $\theta_\mathrm{max}>5\pi$ for any operation.
+The worst fidelities for the approximations of rotations around different axes for~$\theta_\mathrm{max}=20\pi$ and three values of $L$ are illustrated in Figs.~\ref{fig:Fworst}(b-d).
+Position of points on spheres in these figures is associated with the rotation axis while the colors correspond to the worst fidelity across a set of angles of rotation [$\chi$~in~Eq.\eqref{eq:Trot}] with respect to this axis.
+Bar charts in Figs.~\ref{fig:Fworst}(e-g) show the fidelity distributions.
+For the considered constraints the fidelities appear to group near the unity, whereas increasing the maximum length $L$ narrows the distribution.
+The results demonstrate that the absolute majority of gates can be approximated with fidelity $>0.95$ while the twisted waveguides are restricted to a few linear beat lengths with the twist angle of~$20\pi$ ($10$ total twists).
+State-of-the-art laser-written waveguides typically exhibit birefringences $\delta n \sim 10^{-5}\mathrm{-}10^{-4}$ in terms of modal indices depending on the particular fabrication process and cross-section dimensions.
 Such a birefringence ensures the linear beat length $L_B \sim 8-0.8~\mathrm{cm}$ at wavelength $800~\mathrm{nm}$~\cite{ref:sun2022a}.
-We thus can conclude that laser-written twisted waveguides implementing any possible single qubit gate must be in a millimeter to centimeter size scale comparable to that of the integrated photonic CNOT gates reported earlier~\cite{ref:crespi2011}.
+We thus can conclude that laser-written twisted waveguides implementing any possible single qubit gate have comparable sizes to the laser-written architectures reported earlier~\cite{ref:crespi2011,ref:heilmann2015}.